JenniferSmith007/reusable_WebComponent_VanillaJS/Readme.md

 - A checkbox to agree to have the comment posted
 - A submit button
 - All three comment fields should be required and be valid before being submitted
-- Comments should be managed by a ***state manager***; whenever a new comment is added, it should trigger the state manager that then updates the displayed comments on the site
+- Comments should be managed by a ***state manager***; Whenever a new comment is added, it should trigger the state manager that then updates the displayed comments on the site

 ### What was done to complete task: